-Singapore's coral reefs exist within a highly urbanized environment, where commercial shipping, land reclamation and dredging have resulted in a loss of reef area and created high turbidity in shallow water^{28,29}.
-Nonetheless, coral cover on Singapore's remaining subtidal reefs has a mean value of approximately 24%30, and the intertidal zone hosts many species of hard corals including the microatoll-forming Porites lobata and Porites lutea^{31-33}.
+Singapore's coral reefs exist within a highly urbanized environment, where commercial shipping, land reclamation and dredging have resulted in a loss of reef area and created high turbidity in shallow water^{31,32}.
+Nonetheless, coral cover on Singapore's remaining subtidal reefs has a mean value of approximately 24%33, and the intertidal zone hosts many species of hard corals including the microatoll-forming Porites lobata and Porites lutea^{34-36}.
 Pulau Biola (Violin Island), 12.5 km south of mainland Singapore, is an uninhabited islet and fringing reef with a total area of 0.08 km2 (Figure 2).
-The reef substrate at Pulau Biola consists of the steeply dipping bedrock of the Tanjong Rimau Formation partially covered by sand, gravel and fossil coral rubble^{34,35}.
+The reef substrate at Pulau Biola consists of the steeply dipping bedrock of the Tanjong Rimau Formation partially covered by sand, gravel and fossil coral rubble^{37,38}.
 While much of Singapore's coastline been modified by land reclamation or construction of sea walls, the Biola reef and its rocky shoreline have not been subject to apparent alteration.
 Most of the lower reef flat to the north and west of the island freely drains to the open sea.
-However, on the upper foreshore and reef flat to the east of the island, exposed bedrock and gravel bars form local topographic depressions that retain seawater at low tide.
+However, on the upper foreshore and reef flat to the east of the island, exposed bedrock and gravel bars form local topographic depressions that retain seawater at low tide (Supplementary Figure S5).

 The Siloso Point intertidal reef, Sentosa Island, is part of an approximately 500 m long east-west trending shoreline.
-Most living microatolls are found on the reef crest, seaward of a sandy and muddy beach protected by a rock revetment7.
-Land reclamation occurred to the east of the reef in the mid-2000s but the natural rocky shoreline and cliffs remain to the west^{36,37}.
-Holocene fossil corals are found alongside the living microatolls at Siloso Point study site, suggesting that the reef itself is unaltered7.
+Most living microatolls are found on the reef crest, seaward of a sandy and muddy beach protected by a rock revetment8.
+Land reclamation occurred to the east of the reef in the mid-2000s but the natural rocky shoreline and cliffs remain to the west^{39,40}.
+Holocene fossil corals are found alongside the living microatolls at the Siloso Point study site, suggesting that the reef itself is unaltered8.

-Singapore lies at the transition between the diurnal tidal regime of the South China Sea and the semidiurnal tidal regime of the Indian Ocean, with mixed semidiurnal water level oscillations and diurnal tidal current oscillations in the Singapore Strait^{38,39}.
+Singapore lies at the transition between the diurnal tidal regime of the South China Sea and the semidiurnal tidal regime of the Indian Ocean, with mixed semidiurnal water level oscillations and diurnal tidal current oscillations in the Singapore Strait^{41,42}.
 Low spring tides occur from pre-dawn to mid-morning between April and September and from late afternoon onwards between October and March.
-Both the 4.4-year perigee cycle and 18.61-year nodal cycle are present in the tide gauge records of Singapore and southern Peninsular Malaysia^{40,41}.
-In addition, monsoon winds produce intra-annual sea-level anomalies of up to ±20 cm42.
-The largest East Asian-Western Pacific monsoonal influence occurs in the eastern Singapore Strait where the wet northeast monsoon produces positive sea level anomalies in October to March, and the drier southwest monsoon creates negative sea-level anomalies in April to September.
-The South Asian-Indian monsoon has increasing influence towards the west of the Singapore Strait, where additional negative sea-level anomalies occur in March and July/August^{42,43}.
-ENSO and the Indian Ocean Dipole (IOD) also affect sea level height by up to 10 cm43.
+Both the 4.4-year perigee cycle and 18.61-year nodal cycle are present in the tide gauge records of Singapore and southern Peninsular Malaysia^{43,44}.
+In addition, monsoon winds produce intra-annual sea-level anomalies of up to ± 20 cm46.
+The largest East Asian-Western Pacific monsoonal influence occurs in the eastern Singapore Strait where the wet northeast monsoon produces positive sea level anomalies in October to March, and the drier southwest monsoon has increasing influence towards the west of the Singapore Strait, where additional negative sea-level anomalies occur in March and July/August^{45,46}.
+ENSO and the Indian Ocean Dipole (IOD) also affect sea level height by up to 10 cm46.
+The minimum annual near-surface ocean temperatures in the Singapore Straits (\approx 27°C) occur during January and February.
+Annual near-surface ocean temperatures peak at \approx 31°C, usually in June47.